Luciferai04/cab_booking-app/RUNBOOK.md

 ## 12) HTTPS and local trust (optional)

 If you want trusted HTTPS in browsers without `-k`, use mkcert:

+Optional HTTP/3 via Caddy
+- A Caddy reverse proxy is included (ports 4433/8083) to experiment with HTTP/3.
+- It forwards to the existing Nginx gateway; for production, consider a proper TLS setup and domain.

 ```
 # Install mkcert (macOS with Homebrew)